Altinn/altinn-access-management-frontend/README.md

 - You should now see localtest intro with access management as only application

-- Choose an account and click on button to proceed to react-app
+- Choose an account and click on button to proceed to react-app.